maxsnew/grammars-and-semantic-actions/README.md

 This `NO_POSITIVITY_CHECK` is needed because our use of opacity in the connective `⊗` blocks the positivity checker for the definiton of `μ` in `Grammar.Inductive.Indexed`.
 If `⊗` were not opaque, [then this definiton would pass the positivity checker](https://github.com/agda/agda/issues/6970).

+### `-WnoUnsupportedIndexedMatch`

+We frequently suppress a warning introduced when pattern matching on [indexed inductive types](https://agda.readthedocs.io/en/latest/language/cubical.html#indexed-inductive-types) in Cubical Agda.
+Suppressing this warning is harmless, and suppression is even recommended in the linked documentation for most end users of Cubical.

 ### Opacity
 One of the benefits of using `opaque` definitons throughout the codebase is the enforcement of abstraction boundaries between the embedded language and Agda as a host language.